 Can be used for heating: Since ductless mini-split systems are heat pumps, they can not only bring in cool air in the summer, but can also help to warm your home in the winter.

-Is a mini-split air conditioner system worth it?
+Are mini-split air conditioners system worth it?

 Ductless mini-splits are less expensive to install than other units and can help you to save a significant amount on your energy bills.
 This, along with their minimal maintenance and low repair cost, makes mini-splits the perfect option for new systems or additions to your home.